PawseySC/singularity-containers/_episodes/13-bio-example-mounts.md

 > ```
 > {: .bash}
 >
-> Finally, note that if you run a container while sitting on your host home, this will be bind mounted as it is the current working directory.
-You should avoid this situation whenever possible.
+> Finally, you should also **avoid running a container from your host home**, otherwise this will be bind mounted as it is the current working directory.
 {: .callout}